paulb00th/galapagos/content/en/about/the-team.md

 {{< figure src="img/about/N&Pworking_small.png" class="align-right full-width">}}

-Nick and Paul both live in the UK.
-Nick in Brighton and Paul in Hove.

-They have know each other for many years and when not busy with work and their families they occasionally collaborate as *‘Nick and Paul Multimedia’* to produce websites and provide IT support to individuals and organisations working in the scuba sector.
+Nick and Paul have known each other for many years and when not busy with work and their families they dive - Nick is a DM and Paul a Rescue Diver.
+Occasionally, they also collaborate, as ‘Nick and Paul Multimedia’, to produce websites and provide IT support to individuals and organisations working in the scuba sector.

 Nick and Paul say:

  *We have come to hold those at Galapagos Dive Academy in high regard and are keen to see their business realise its full potential.
 Our best wishes to to Claudia, Juan-Carlos and everyone associated with the new company!*

-For the techies out there, we built this website using Hugo and we’ve hosted it on Github Pages.
+For the techies out there, this website was built using Hugo and is hosted on Github Pages.

-If you would like to contact us, use the email address in the website footer.
+If you would like to contact Nick and Paul, use the email address in the website footer.

 *Image - Nick and Paul at work on the GDA website*